Toon-Doku: Development and release

 Toon-Doku was developed by the American video game development studio Dragon's Den Unlimited.
-The game was published by Majesco Entertainment.
+The game was published by Majesco.
 The game was intended to be more suitable for younger players than traditional sudoku, which was attempted via the game primarily using symbols, instead of numbers.

 The game was first announced on January 24, 2007, by its publisher, Majesco, with a scheduled release of April later that same year.
 Toon-Doku released on April 10, 2007, in Europe, with a North American release following on April 16.
 The game released in Australia on October 12.

 Reception

 Toon-Doku received "generally unfavorable reviews", according to review aggregator Metacritic.
 The aggregator calculated a normalized score of 39/100, based on six critic reviews.

 The game has been criticized by multiple reviewers for primarily using symbols instead of numbers.
 JC Fletcher of Engadget wrote that the use of symbols makes it harder to solve puzzles, due to it being easier to know that a number is missing in a line, as opposed to a symbol, using a walrus as an example.
 Jeuxvideo.coms Jihem was more positive towards the use of symbols, while still writing that the idea wasn't original, due to it being used in children's newspaper, as well as another sudoku Nintendo DS game, Zendoku.

 Several critics have voiced a disliking towards the game's controls.
 Eric Bratcher of GamesRadar described the controls and interface as "clunky", in addition to criticizing how it's hard to tell which symbol is which, due to the Nintendo DS' "fuzzy screen".
 Jihem disliked the game's use of the Nintendo DS stylus, as he felt it was inprecise.

 Critics have enjoyed the amount of content included in the game.
 Jonathan Metts of Nintendo World Report rated the game's lastability 8.5/10, writing that the game's randomly generated puzzles leads to "infinite possibilities".
 Bratcher listed unlocking symbols and the game's length as two of its best points.
 Jihem mirrored Bratcher's sentiments, writing that unlocking images in the game feels more complete than other aspects of the game.